divad4686/divad4686.github.io/_posts/2017-12-17-aggregates-with-marten.md

 You can check the code used for this example in [this repository](https://github.com/divad4686/marten-example/).
 Clone, execute run.sh and check it at http://localhost:82/swagger

-And many thanks to [@jeremydmiller](https://twitter.com/jeremydmiller) and the rest of [contributors](https://github.com/JasperFx/marten/graphs/contributors) of marten for such an awesome library!
+Many thanks to [@jeremydmiller](https://twitter.com/jeremydmiller) and the rest of [contributors](https://github.com/JasperFx/marten/graphs/contributors) of marten for such an awesome library!